Kazawaryu/Unity_Warchess_Game/README.md

 # Unity War Chess Game
+If you like this project, please give me a ⭐, it do means a lot for me🙏.

+And if you want the playable version, just comment and I'll send it to you.

 An unity 3D game written by C#, it is a local double players game.
 The game contains skill system, level system, item system and equipment system.
 The project used several **Object Oriented Analysis Designs** to be maintained easily.